Jingkang50/OpenOOD/README.md

-# OpenOOD

-> Benchmarking Generalized Out-of-Distribution Detection.
+# OpenOOD: Benchmarking Generalized OOD Detection.

 This repository includes representative methods within the `Generalized Out-of-Distribution Detection Framework` that proposed in [our survey paper](https://arxiv.org/abs/2110.11334).

-The topics of anomaly detection, novelty detection, open set recognition, and out-of-distribution detection are all within the scope of this codebase.
+Topics of anomaly detection, novelty detection, open set recognition, and out-of-distribution detection are within the scope of this codebase.

 | ![timeline.jpg](assets/timeline.jpg) |
 |:--:|